-If you’re considering buying the Eero 6 extender or the Eero Beacon, then you’re in for a treat.
+If you’re considering buying the Eero 6 extender or the Eero Beacon to add to one of your great eero routers, then you’re in for a treat.
 Both the extender and Beacon extend the wireless range of an existing Eero network.
 But, which one is best for you?

 Getting the extender is a much better option than the beacon.
 It has more advanced features and it supports Wi-Fi 6!